lukasnunesj/lukasnunesj/README.md

 <h1 align="center">Hi 👋, I'm Lucas Nunes Joaquim</h1>
-<h3 align="center">I'm a full stack software developer, and here I will shere with you some of my stuff.</h3>
+<h3 align="center">I'm a full stack software developer, and here I will share with you some of my stuff.</h3>

 <details open>
   <summary>:speech_balloon: Info </summary>

 <p>I live in Limeira, a city in the countryside of São Paulo, Brazil.
 I'm 22 yo, and I've been programming since 2015.
-Currently, I'm working at Kabum, the biggest e-commerce of electronics from Latin America, and some sometimes I play with some new technologies and tools, which I push here on this profile. </p>
+Currently, I'm working at Kabum, the biggest e-commerce of electronics from Latin America, and sometimes I play with some new technologies and tools, which I push here on this profile. </p>

 - 🔭 I’m currently working on improving my skills at Javascript (node and front end frameworks)